nwoodbury/pyevo/README.md

             python run_circle.py

-    - Variations to try: (commount and define a new definition for `agents`, starting line 10).
+    - Variations to try: (comment and define a new definition for `agents`, starting line 10).
         * Try different agents in differnt locations
         * Involve Not-Tit-for-Tat in the mix
         * Implement a variation with quads instead of sides

+3. Equal Populations: This is a replicator dynamic game instead of an imitator dynamic game.
+    - To run:

+        python run_eqpop.py

+    - Variations to try: (comment out and define a new definition for `agents`)
+        * Play with different initial populations (can't think of much else to try).

 ## Defining a New Game ##